Does the father have to pay child support if not married? Or if he is unemployed?

 Any person, irrespective of age, can ask for support or maintenance from any family member if:

-the family member:
+The family member:

 - who are claiming support are unable to maintain themselves